Michael2022364/California-Education-Outcomes-Analysis/README.md

 - RStudio

 ## Repository Contents
-- `Final Writeup.pdf` – Final project report detailing methodology, analysis, visualizations, and findings.
+- `California_Education_Outcomes_Analysis.pdf` – Final project report detailing methodology, analysis, visualizations, and findings.

 > **Note:** This repository contains the final report only.
 The original source code and datasets used for the analysis are no longer available.